Halfway Houses in Mesa, AZ

 • Comprehensive mental health assessment

-• 30 day rehab, long-term rehab and residential long term treatment
+• 30 day rehab, long-term residential treatment and residential treatment

 Frequently Asked Questions About Sober Living and Halfway Houses in Mesa